Neph1llim/CPP-Searching-and-Sorting-Algorithms/README.md

 ---

-I'm currently working on the Interpolation, Jump, Exponential and Fibonacci Search Algorithm.
+I'm currently working on the Exponential and Fibonacci Search Algorithm.